dfandrich/spec-tree/README.md

     list-unclean-repo

 This script does not support a "massive checkout" style tree.
+But, that's not really an issue since you can just run a single "svn status" command to find all unclean directories in a massive checkout tree.

 ### findspec